Height of the Rockies Provincial Park: Description and access

 The park comprises 54170 ha in East Kootenay on the western side of the Continental Divide, which in this region forms the border between British Columbia and Alberta.
 It borders Elk Lakes Provincial Park, also in British Columbia, to which it is linked by a trail, and Banff National Park and Peter Lougheed Provincial Park in Alberta.
 The park lies east of Invermere; the closest communities are Elkford to the south and Canal Flats and Radium Hot Springs to the west.
 The park is accessible on foot or horseback via logging roads and trails to 6 trailheads.
 All mechanized access is forbidden, and there are no campgrounds or other park services in the park.
 The Great Divide Trail passes through the park.

 The park is an Alpine environment with forested bottomland.
 It includes several lakes, the Palliser River valley, the Middle Fork of the White River, and the Royal Group of mountains.
+(Note: Mount Prince Albert, Mount Prince Edward, Mount Prince George, Mount Prince Henry, Mount Prince John, and Mount Princess Mary; Mount Princess Margaret is nearby in Banff National Park.)
 It encompasses 26 peaks over 3000 m.
 The highest peak, Mount Joffre (3449 m), is on the border with Alberta.
 There are seven important mountain passes.

 Wildlife

-The park is important habitat for wildlife, in particular grizzly bears, and also contains large numbers of black bears, moose, mule deer, bighorn sheep, timber wolves, and cougars.
+The park is important habitat for wildlife, in particular grizzly bears, and also contains large numbers of black bears, moose, mule deer, bighorn sheep, northern Rocky Mountain wolves, and cougars.
 There are more than 2,000 elk and one of the highest densities of mountain goats in the world.
 Cutthroat trout are plentiful in many lakes and streams and are taken from the park for the Kootenay native species stocking program.
 Hunting, trapping, and fishing are permitted at controlled levels.

 The park is at one end of the Southern Rocky Mountain Management Plan, aimed at coordinating ecosystem preservation and providing wildlife corridors, in particular for grizzly bears.
 Also to provide more comprehensive protection of the environment and wildlife habitat, British Columbia has considered asking the United Nations to add Height of the Rockies and 5 other provincial parks to the Canadian Rocky Mountain Parks World Heritage Site.